pietheinstrengholt/rssmonster/README.md

 * Use css classes for image-star properties
 * Implement drag and dropstyle to manage feeds
 * First welcome screen to add opml or feeds
-* Mark as read per category or per feed (Fever API)
-* List view: continue loading 25 next read items
+* Fix List view: continue loading 25 next read items
+* Merge list and detailed view, only one backend
+* Lazy load images for detailed view